 Because they are trained to grow up bean poles, they are really space-efficient and in a good year when the weather is kind, we get an abundance of these tender, green, skinny sticks.
 Some we eat gently steamed or boiled al dente as an accompaniment to meals and some we blanch and fast-freeze to save for the winter months.
 But our favourite bean dish is French green beans cooked in tomatoes, – a dish which comes from my childhood, cooked by my mother and her mother before her and which has its roots in Italy from where my grandmother originated.

 It is a simple rustic dish, packed with flavours which remind me of summer.

 Before we went gluten free, we ate it with crusty French bread.
 These days we have it with toast, or freshly baked cheese bread and sprinkled with freshly grated Parmesan cheese.
-It is wonderful with garlic bread and can be eaten cold as a salad or antipasti.
+It is wonderful with garlic bread, Soft Roti Flatbread or Pandebonos (South American Cheese Bread) and can be eaten cold as a salad or antipasti.

 It is absolutely delicious, very healthy and freezes perfectly if you have any leftovers to save for a quick meal or to eat later as a side dish.

 Green Beans Cooked in Tomatoes

 500g French green beans – washed, trimmed and cut in half

 1 large onion – finely chopped

 salt and pepper to season